astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *Default : 150*,
    Field of view of the camera in pixel/spaxel. need confirmation on the optionality of this paramiter.

-We have examples of the following parameters being set but we do not understand if they are used.
+We have examples of the following parameters being set but we do not understand if they are used in the science sensor case.
 Binning = 1
 NumberPhotons = [1500]
 SpotFWHM = [[0.0, 0.0, 0.0]]